1jour1vin

 Vinous

-"Beautiful maturity with just the right amount of fresh fruit.
-The vintage profile is perfectly defined.
-Juicy, with a rich texture, the juice is full-bodied with a medium-bodied texture.
-The wood is well managed."
-(Le Guide des Meilleurs Vin de France 2017 - RVF)
+“Beautiful maturity with fresh, well-balanced fruit.
+The vintage’s profile is perfectly defined.
+Juicy and rich in texture, the wine is full-bodied with a medium-bodied structure.
+The oak is well integrated.”
+(Le Guide des Meilleurs Vins de France 2017 - RVF)

 Rated site